bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## Importing an interface with `cargo component`

-The world file (`wit/world.wit`) generated for you by `cargo component new --reactor` doesn't specify any imports.
+The world file (`wit/world.wit`) generated for you by `cargo component new --lib` doesn't specify any imports.

 > `cargo component build`, by default, uses the Rust `wasm32-wasi` target, and therefore automatically imports any required WASI interfaces - no action is needed from you to import these.
 This section is about importing custom WIT interfaces from library components.